Icons and Styling

 Overview

-Unraid uses Font Awesome icons and has built-in CSS classes for consistent styling across the UI.
+Unraid® uses Font Awesome 4.7.0 icons and provides built-in CSS classes for consistent styling across the UI.
+The framework includes comprehensive color variables, utility classes, and status indicators that adapt to theme changes.

 Font Awesome Icons

-Unraid includes Font Awesome 4.x.
+Unraid® includes Font Awesome 4.7.0.
 Use icons with the <i> tag and the fa prefix followed by the icon name.
 These icons work throughout your plugin UI for buttons, status indicators, and menu items.

 <i class="fa fa-cog"></i> Settings